Interpretation of the Tipiṭaka requires much more than translating suttas word by word.

 - The main point of that previous post was that such mental phenomena CANNOT arise without a mental body (or manomaya kāya or gandhabba.)
 Reviewing the post Brain – Interface between Mind and Body is a good idea to understand the relationship between the brain and gandhabba.
 Other pertinent issues relevant to gandhabba are in “Antarābhava and Gandhabba.”

 11. Interpreting the Tipiṭaka requires more than translating suttā word-by-word (which is a terrible way to teach Buddha Dhamma.)
 See “Word-for-Word Translation of the Tipiṭaka.”
-More problems with current explanations in the “Elephants in the Room” section.
+There are more problems with current explanations discussed in the “Elephants in the Room” section.

 - One needs to explain concepts in a way that the audience can understand.